sebadob/rauthy/book/src/config/config.md

 ############ DATABASE ###############
 #####################################

+# Connection string to connect to a Postgres database.
-# The database driver will be chosen at runtime depending on
+# This will be ignore as long as `HIQLITE=true`.
-# the given DATABASE_URL format.
-Examples:
-# Sqlite: 'sqlite:data/rauthy.db' or 'sqlite::memory:'
-# Postgres: 'postgresql://User:PasswordWithoutSpecialCharacters@localhost:5432/DatabaseName'
 #
+# Format: 'postgresql://User:PasswordWithoutSpecialCharacters@localhost:5432/DatabaseName'
+#
 # NOTE: The password in this case should be alphanumeric.
-Special
-# characters could cause problems in the connection string.
+# Special characters could cause problems in the connection string.
 #
-# CAUTION:
-# To make the automatic migrations work with Postgres15, when
+# CAUTION: To make the automatic migrations work with Postgres 15+,
-# you do not want to just use the `postgres` user, You need
+# when you do not want to just use the `postgres` user, You need
 # to have a user with the same name as the DB / schema.
-For
+For instance,
-# instance, the following would work without granting extra
+# the following would work without granting extra access to the
-# access to the `public` schema which is disabled by default
+# `public` schema which is disabled by default since PG15:
-# since PG15:
-#
 # database: rauthy
 # user: rauthy
 # schema: rauthy with owner rauthy
 #
-#DATABASE_URL=sqlite::memory:
-#DATABASE_URL=sqlite:data/rauthy.db
 #DATABASE_URL=postgresql://rauthy:123SuperSafe@localhost:5432/rauthy

-# Max DB connections - irrelevant for SQLite (default: 5)
+# Max DB connections for the Postgres pool.
-#DATABASE_MAX_CONN=5
+# Irrelevant for Hiqlite.
+# default: 20
+#DATABASE_MAX_CONN=20

-# If specified, the current Database, set with DATABASE_URL,
+# If specified, the currently configured Database will be
-# will be DELETED and OVERWRITTEN with a migration from the
+# DELETED and OVERWRITTEN with a migration from the given
-# given database with this variable.
-Can be used to migrate
+# database with this variable.
+Can be used to migrate between
-# between different databases.
+# different databases.
+# To migrate from Hiqlite, use the `sqlite:` prefix.
 #
 # !!!
 USE WITH CARE !!!
-#MIGRATE_DB_FROM=sqlite:data/rauthy.db
+#
+#MIGRATE_DB_FROM=sqlite:data/state_machine/db/hiqlite.db
+#MIGRATE_DB_FROM=postgresql://postgres:123SuperSafe@localhost:5432/rauthy

+# Hiqlite is the default database for Rauthy.
+# You can opt-out and use Postgres instead by setting the proper
+# `DATABASE_URL=postgresql://...` by setting `HIQLITE=false`
+# default: true
+#HIQLITE=true

+# The data dir hiqlite will store raft logs and state machine data in.
+# default: data
+#HQL_DATA_DIR=data

+# The file name of the SQLite database in the state machine folder.
+# default: hiqlite.db
+#HQL_FILENAME_DB=hiqlite.db

+# If set to `true`, all SQL statements will be logged for debugging
+# purposes.
+# default: false
+#HQL_LOG_STATEMENTS=false

+# Enables immediate flush + sync to disk after each Log Store Batch.
+# The situations where you would need this are very rare, and you
+# should use it with care.
+#
+# The default is `false`, and a flush + sync will be done in 200ms
+# intervals.
+Even if the application should crash, the OS will take
+# care of flushing left-over buffers to disk and no data will get
+# lost.
+Only if something worse happens, you might lose the last
+# 200ms of commits.
+#
+# The only situation where you might want to enable this option is
+# when you are on a host that might lose power out of nowhere, and
+# it has no backup battery, or when your OS / disk itself is unstable.
+#
+# `sync_immediate` will greatly reduce the write throughput and put
+# a lot more pressure on the disk.
+If you have lots of writes, it
+# can pretty quickly kill your SSD for instance.
+#HQL_SYNC_IMMEDIATE=false

+# The password for the Hiqlite dashboard as Argon2ID hash.
+# '123SuperMegaSafe' in this example
+#HQL_PASSWORD_DASHBOARD=JGFyZ29uMmlkJHY9MTkkbT0zMix0PTIscD0xJE9FbFZURnAwU0V0bFJ6ZFBlSEZDT0EkTklCN0txTy8vanB4WFE5bUdCaVM2SlhraEpwaWVYOFRUNW5qdG9wcXkzQQ==

 # Defines the time in seconds after which the `/health` endpoint
 # includes HA quorum checks.
 The initial delay solves problems